TJohn0312/PersonalSite/README.md

     - Finnish Adding text to about page

-## Work
+## Hobbies

-    - Turn My work to a hobbies page
+    - Add and size Images to hobbies page
-    - Rm "see more" btn

 ## Contact